Shiginn/svsfunc/docs/usage/encoder.rst

 Utilities
 ---------
-Theses functions can be run whenever you want but make sure they have the required files available.
+Theses functions can be run whenever you want but make sure they have the required files available:

+* :py:meth:`~svsfunc.tooling.utils.UtilsTooling.make_comp` requires source file, the filtered file (will use lossless encode if set) and the final file (``file.name_file_final``).

+* :py:meth:`~svsfunc.tooling.utils.UtilsTooling.generate_keyframes` can be run without the final file but it will fallback on the clip passed to the encoder.
+This may heavily impact performance depending on your filterchain.

 .. code:: python

-    encoder.make_comp(num_frames=50)  # requires file.name_file_final
+    encoder.make_comp(num_frames=50)
     encoder.generate_keyframes()